arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 <!--
 NavPath: Knowledge Exploration Service
 LinkLabel: Grammar Format
-Url: KES/documentation/GrammarFormat
+Url: kes/documentation/grammarformat
 Weight: 95
 -->

 # Grammar Format
 The grammar is an XML file that specifies the weighted set of natural language queries that the service can interpret, as well as how these natural language queries are translated into semantic query expressions.
 The grammar syntax is based on [SRGS](http://www.w3.org/TR/speech-grammar/), a W3C standard for speech recognition grammar, with extensions to support data index integration and semantic functions.

 The following describes each of the syntactic elements that can be used in a grammar.
-See [example](#Example) for a complete grammar that demonstrate the use of these elements in context.
+See [example](#example) for a complete grammar that demonstrate the use of these elements in context.

 ### grammar Element
 The `grammar` element is the top-level element in the grammar specification XML.
 The required `root` attribute specifies the name of the root rule that defines the starting point of the grammar.